 Flexi-time Employees' weekly hours may be set and they may have to work within 'core hours' depending on the business needs, however they have some flexibility in how they work their hours.
 Part-time working Employees may decide to request working shorter or fewer days each week.
 Compressed hours This is when an employee can work their weekly hours over fewer days e.g. nine day fortnight.
-Homeworking or teleworking This is where an employee will either spend all their time working from home or part of the working week.
+Homeworking or hybrid working This is where an employee will either spend all their time working from home or part of the working week.
 Job sharing This is where two employees will share the job role normally done by one person.
 Shift-swapping or self-rostering Employees agree to swap shifts between themselves and negotiate between colleagues when they need time off.

-In England, Wales and Scotland, all employees who have at least 26 weeks' continuous service have the right to request flexible working, as long as they haven't already made a flexible working request within the last 12 months.
+In England, Wales and Scotland and under different legislation in Northern Ireland, all employees who have at least 26 weeks' continuous service have the right to request flexible working, as long as they haven't already made a flexible working request within the last 12 months.

-Employers must deal with the request in a 'reasonable manner' and can only refuse requests for specific reasons, including:
+Employers in England, Wales and Scotland must deal with the request in a 'reasonable manner' and can only refuse requests for specific reasons, including: